- Home

 Repeat and rephrase calmly if necessary.

-Avoid using phrases such as, “I’ll tell you later”, if a deaf person is unable to hear you.
+Avoid using phrases such as “I’ll tell you later” if a deaf person is unable to hear you.
 If need be, consider writing it down for them.

 How can I avoid hiding or bottling up my feelings about my hearing loss?

-Whether you’ve gradually been losing your hearing or you’ve been deaf for a while, hearing loss can be emotional, and it’s completely normal to experience feelings of grief and loss as you begin to adapt.
+Whether you’ve gradually been losing your hearing or you’ve been deaf for a while, hearing loss can be emotional, and it’s completely normal to experience grief and loss as you begin to adapt.

-Similarly, it can also be hard for people having to watch a loved one struggle with hearing loss, as they may feel helpless as to how they can help them.
+Similarly, it can also be difficult for people to watch a loved one struggle with hearing loss, as they may feel helpless and unsure how to offer support.
 There’s more information about how to cope with a loved one’s hearing loss here on Hidden Hearing’s website.

 Other helpful resources for coping with hearing loss